GorgonMeducer/PLOOC/README.md

 ### Update Log
 ---

+- \[07/26/2019\] Syntax update, version 4.21
+    - Modify plooc_class_black_box.h to use unified syntax as other templates.
+    - Add extern_class and end_extern_class to all templates

 - \[07/24/2019\] Add new ooc class template, version 4.20
     - Add plooc_class_black_box.h.
 This template is used for creating true-black-box module.
 It only support "private" and "public" but no "protected".